Skip to content

 cd ~/aspens-stack

-# Clone the Aspens Markets Stack repository
+# Clone the Aspens Market Stack repository

 git clone https://github.com/aspensprotocol/markets-stack.git .